OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-35.md

 ## 2 Chronicles 35:19

-In the eighteenth year of Josiah’s reign this Passover was celebrated.
+This Passover was celebrated during the eighteenth year of Josiah’s reign.

 ---